Water-Smart Garden

 Colorado Turf Replacement Program

-In June 2022, Colorado passed legislation creating a turf replacement incentive program to spur the conversion of some nonessential lawns in urban and residential areas to drought-tolerant landscapes.
+In June 2022, Colorado passed legislation creating a turf replacement incentive program to spur the conversion of some nonessential lawns in select urban areas to drought-tolerant landscapes.
 The goal of this program is to reduce landscape water use by reducing the amount of non-functional/ornamental turf grass by approximately 30 percent throughout the state while enhancing and maintaining urban landscapes and tree canopies that are beneficial to the environment, wildlife and our communities.
 The Gardens’ York Street location has recently converted or is planning to convert several turf areas to more water-wise plantings to showcase best practices and to guide visitors in making their own transitions.

 • Gardens Navigator — Locate and learn about thousands of plants from Denver Botanic Gardens' collections, learn more about the Gardens and its exhibitions, and create a personalized tour.